 Interns receive the following compensation:

-- Full-time interns who are currently undergraduate students will receive $1,000 per month.
+- Full-time interns will receive $1,500 per month.

 - Part-time intern compensation will be pro-rated accordingly.